 - 14.1.1 All cars must be fitted with a fire extinguishing system which will discharge into the cockpit and into the engine compartment. - 14.1.2 Any extinguishant listed in the Appendix to the regulations is permitted. - 14.1.3 The quantity of extinguishant may vary according to the type of extinguishant used, a list of quantities may be found in the Appendix to these regulations. - 14.1.4 When operated, the fire extinguishing system must discharge 95% of its contents at a constant pressure in no less than 10 seconds and no more than 30 seconds. - If more than one container with extinguishant is fitted, they must be released simultaneously. - 14.1.5 Each pressure vessel must be equipped with a means of checking its pressure which may vary according to the type of extinguishant used.
-A list of pressures may be found in the Appendix to the regulations. - 14.1.6 The following information must be visible on each container with extinguishant: - a) Type of extinguishant - b) Weight or volume of the extinguishant - c) Date the container must be checked which must be no more than two years after the date of filling. - 14.1.7 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.8 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail.

-The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place.

-Furthermore, a means of triggering from the outside must be combined with the circuit breaker switch described in Article 14.2.2.
-It must be marked with a letter "E" in red inside a white circle of at least 100mm diameter with a red edge.

-- 14.1.9 The system must work in any position, even when the car is inverted. - 14.1.10 All extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver.
+A list of pressures may be found in the Appendix to the regulations. - 14.1.6 The following information must be visible on each container with extinguishant: - a) Type of extinguishant. - b) Weight or volume of the extinguishant. - c) Date the container must be checked which must be no more than two years after the date of filling. - 14.1.7 All parts of the extinguishing system must be situated within the survival cell and all extinguishing equipment must withstand fire. - 14.1.8 Any triggering system having its own source of energy is permitted, provided it is possible to operate all extinguishers should the main electrical circuits of the car fail. - The driver must be able to trigger the extinguishing system manually when seated normally with his safety belts fastened and the steering wheel in place. - Furthermore, a means of triggering from the outside must be combined with the circuit breaker switches described in Article 14.2.2.
+They must be marked with a letter "E" in red at least 80mm tall, with a line thickness of at least 8mm, inside a white circle of at least 100mm diameter with a red edge with a line thickness of at least 4mm. - 14.1.9 The system must work in any position, even when the car is inverted. - 14.1.10 All extinguisher nozzles must be suitable for the extinguishant and be installed in such a way that they are not directly pointed at the driver.